-Check out the recent post from the Religion and Civic Culture blog on gentrification in the Los Feliz neighborhood of LA:
+Check out this post from the Religion and Civic Culture blog on gentrification in the Los Feliz neighborhood of LA:

 Last week I took a walk on the gentrifying edge of Los Feliz with the pastor of a local church that mainly ministers to the down-and-out.
 We talked about the urban landscape around us as we passed through city blocks in the midst of a transition–new people are moving in, others are moving out.